sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Movement speed is not an exact measurement in meters-per-second.
 It will matter when attempting moves where being laden with loot and gear matters.
 Particularly moves with the tag "UNENCUMBERED".
-When your speed goes below 4, you cannot perform any "UNENCUMBERED" moves.
+When your speed goes below 4, you may not perform any "UNENCUMBERED" moves.

 You have 6 tokens that can be allocated between 3 spots on your character sheet (Speed, Equip, Wealth) and Item cards.